gk0909c/vagrant-dev-java/README.md

 create vm for java development on vagrant

 ## Box
+specify your box in Vagrantfile.
-fix Vagrantfile and specify your box. now I comfirmed only on ubuntu.
+now I comfirmed on ubuntu14.04 and Debian8.1.0.

 ## Environment on vagrant
 * Java : jdk-8u60-linux-x64